s41nt0l3xus/CTF-writeups/bi0sctf-2025/cratecrack/README.md

   return __readfsqword(0x28u);
 }
 ```
 This method does something really weird.
-Since the note size is limited to 0x1F bytes, reading a value (an 8-byte QWORD) at an offset of 0x20 bytes from the note start is an out-of-bounds read vulnerability.
+Since the note size is limited to `0x1F` bytes, reading a value (an `0x08`-byte qword) at an offset of `0x20` bytes from the note start is an out-of-bounds read vulnerability.
 Interestingly, for now, it’s the only way to read something meaningful from memory back into the JavaScript code.

 Finally, move on to the last note-related method `deleteNote`:
 ```c